Alpha Phi Alpha: Regions

 Alpha Phi Alpha divides its chapters into regions across the United States and internationally.
-There are five major regions currently: Eastern, Midwestern, Southern, Southwestern and Western.
+There are five major regions currently: Eastern, Midwestern, Southern, Southwestern, and Western.
 Every U.S. state in a region is further designated as a "district" of that region.
-Each region comprises both collegiate and alumni chapters with the latter designated by the Greek letter Lambda.
+Each region comprises both collegiate and alumni chapters, with the latter designated by the Greek letter Lambda.
 Since its inception, Alpha Phi Alpha has chartered 414 college chapters and 369 alumni chapters.

 Egyptian symbolism

 Alpha Phi Alpha utilizes motifs from Ancient Egypt and uses images and songs depicting the Her-em-akhet (Great Sphinx of Giza), pharaohs, and other Egyptian artifacts to represent the organization.
 The Great Sphinx of Giza was made out of one unified body of stone which represents the fraternity and its members.
 This is in contrast to other fraternities that traditionally echo themes from the golden age of Ancient Greece.
 Alpha's constant reference to Ethiopia in hymns and poems are further examples of Alpha's mission to imbue itself with an African cultural heritage.
-Fraternity brother Charles H. Wesley wrote, "To the Alpha Phi Alpha brotherhood, African history and civilization, the Sphinx, and Ethiopian tradition bring new meanings and these are interpreted with new significance to others."
-The Great Pyramids of Giza, symbols of foundation, sacred geometry and more, are other African images chosen by Alpha Phi Alpha as fraternity icons.
+Fraternity brother Charles H. Wesley wrote, "To the Alpha Phi Alpha brotherhood, African history and civilization, the Sphinx, and Ethiopian tradition bring new meanings, and these are interpreted with new significance to others."
+The Great Pyramids of Giza, symbols of foundation, sacred geometry, and more, are other African images chosen by Alpha Phi Alpha as fraternity icons.

-The fraternity's 21st General President, Thomas W. Cole once said, "Alpha Phi Alpha must go back to her ultimate roots; only then can she be nurtured to full bloom."
-Fraternity members make pilgrimages to its spiritual birthplaces of Egypt to walk across the sands of the Giza Plateau to the Great Sphinx of Giza and the Great Pyramids of Giza, and to Ethiopia.
+The fraternity's 21st General President, Thomas W. Cole said, "Alpha Phi Alpha must go back to her ultimate roots; only then can she be nurtured to full bloom."
+Fraternity members make pilgrimages to its spiritual birthplaces of Egypt to walk across the sands of the Giza Plateau to the Great Sphinx of Giza and the Great Pyramids of Giza, and Ethiopia.